 Or override per run with the env var (CSV):

-STACKBONE_CORS_ALLOW_ORIGINS="https://staging.stackbone.com,http://localhost:*" stackbone dev
+STACKBONE_CORS_ALLOW_ORIGINS="https://staging.stackbone.ai,http://localhost:*" stackbone dev

 Precedence: env > file > default.
-Each entry is either an exact origin or a wildcard with * matching a single path segment (no dot crossing): https://*.stackbone.com works; localhost:* matches ports but not subdomains.
+Each entry is either an exact origin or a wildcard with * matching a single path segment (no dot crossing): https://*.stackbone.ai works; localhost:* matches ports but not subdomains.

-Environment injected into the agent
+Environment injected into your agents

 Variable Points at

-S3_ENDPOINT MinIO on :9004.
+STACKBONE_S3_ENDPOINT MinIO on :9004.

-S3_BUCKET stackbone-dev.
+STACKBONE_S3_BUCKET stackbone-dev.

-AWS_ACCESS_KEY_ID stackbone.
+STACKBONE_S3_ACCESS_KEY stackbone.

-AWS_SECRET_ACCESS_KEY stackbone-secret.
+STACKBONE_S3_SECRET_KEY stackbone-secret.

 See Configuration → Environment variables for the full list.